Confederation College of Applied Arts and Technology

 Founded 1967 | Thunder Bay, ON

-The main campus of Confederation College of Applied Arts and Technology in Thunder Bay is on Lake Superior.
-Averaging 2,121 hours of sunshine per year, the area offers the benefits of both urban and active lifestyles: students enjoy the convenience of city living with easy access to nature.
+The main campus of the Confederation College of Applied Arts and Technology in Thunder Bay is on Lake Superior.
+Averaging 2,121 hours of sunshine per year, the area offers the benefits of both urban and active lifestyles, with students enjoying the convenience of city living as well as easy access to nature.
 The college has a main campus in Thunder Bay, seven regional campuses throughout northwestern Ontario and a distance education division for online programs.

 The school offers more than 70 diploma, certificate, apprenticeship and educational upgrading programs.
 It has two residences with dorms and apartment-style options.
 The college has focused support services for its large Indigenous student population.